heynemann/octopus/README.md

 * `cache`: If set to `True`, responses will be cached for the number of seconds specified in `expiration_in_seconds` (defaults to False);
 * `expiration_in_seconds`: The number of seconds to keep url responses in the local cache (defaults to 30 seconds);
 * `request_timeout_in_seconds`: The number of seconds that each request can take (defaults to 5 seconds).
+* `limiter`: The instance of a limiter class to use to acquire limits (more on limits below).

 Octopus.start()
 ---------------